-One of the biggest concerns students have about studying abroad is the cost.
-Students want to visit another country to explore a new culture, but may not be able to without some financial assistance.
-GEO recommends several study abroad scholarship resources to students (in alphabetical order):
+One of the biggest concerns you may have about studying abroad is the cost.
+You're ready to visit another country to explore a new culture, but you may need financial assistance to make it happen.
+GEO recommends these study abroad scholarship resources (in alphabetical order):

 The Benjamin Franklin Generation Study Abroad Scholarship Program offers $2,500 scholarships that are specifically designated for underrepresented students who have an interest in France.
-The funds can used for the cost of tuition, books, and travel related to study, service learning or internships abroad.
+The funds can be used for the cost of tuition, books and travel related to study, and service learning or internships abroad.

 The Benjamin A. Gilman International Scholarship Program provides need-based scholarships of up to $5,000 for students of limited financial means to study or intern abroad.